How to create a sales plan that actually drives results

 3. Set sales goals and targets

-Setting both short- and long-term goals and targets is sometimes challenging.
-Managers often scramble to improve everything all at once without a clear understanding of how to do it.
 The foundation for strong goal-setting is a healthy mix of the right sales metrics (e.g., activity metrics, pipeline metrics, lead gen metrics, and productivity metrics) and measuring them against the right KPIs

 The best way to set realistic, yet challenging targets for your sales plan is to collect and make effective use of high-quality data.
 Powerful, fully-integrated sales tools help your team accomplish this by eliminating the need for manual data entry and updating.
-Your team can glean a comprehensive, up-to-date understanding of where they are and where they want to go; all without missing a beat.
+Your team can glean a comprehensive, up-to-date understanding of where they are and where they want to go, all without missing a beat.

 Over time, you can use metrics and KPIs from previous periods to fine-tune your targets.
 Integrate both your sales and marketing metrics to help you refine your goals and find more opportunities to improve your processes.

-4. Define your sales team’s roles and responsibilities
+5. Define your sales team’s roles and responsibilities

 Each sales team member plays a crucial role in the success of the larger unit:

-• Inside and outside sales reps focus on making contact with prospects
+• Inside and outside sales reps focus on making contact with prospects through sales prospecting

 • Account managers retain, engage, and satisfy clients